 Winemaker Tony Lee is a qualified chef: his dishes complement the wines.
 Many dishes change seasonally.
 Some examples from the menu include

 - Mushrooms sausage rolls with smoked tomato sauce

 - BBQ quail served with a lemon wedge

 - Braised leeks with goat curd, blood orange and mint

 - Tomato salad with red wine vinegar, mint and feta

 These are simple dishes.
 As with our wines, we like to let the produce speak.
 The apples and figs are from the Mock family’s bio-dynamic orchard around the corner.
 Goat curd from Main Ridge Dairy.
 The vinocotto we make ourselves by boiling down a stockpot of shiraz grape juice and adding a little red wine vinegar.

 We do not take lunch bookings.
-We are a very small, informal venue best suited to small groups (2-4) than large ones (8 is the maximum we can manage: you may wait a while for a table if you’re 6 or more).
+We are a small, informal venue best suited to small groups of two to four.
+Six is the maximum group size we accept for lunch or wine tasting.

 We are adept at dealing with gluten intolerance, vegetarians, pescatarians, and pregnancies.
 We love serving soft cheeses and cured meats with some dishes, but will serve them on the side whenever there’s one party member with an issue: the omnivores can try everything whilst the abstainers can still enjoy a meal to suit.